-- if the family member was resident with an EEA citizen who was covered by the rules on work and self-employment and the principal has worked continuously in the UK for the two years prior to death, or dies as the result of an industrial injury or occupational disease, then the family member gets the permanent right to reside.
+- if the principal was an EEA citizen who was covered by the rules on work and self-employment and had worked continuously in the UK for the two years prior to death, or died as the result of an industrial injury or occupational disease, then the family member gets the permanent right to reside.

 If family members stop living together this may not affect their rights if they continue to have a legal relationship, i.e. stay married or partnered.
 In most cases, a cohabitee loses their right to reside if they no longer live with their EEA partner.

 If the family member simply does not know what has happened to the principal (because, for example, the relationship broke down some time ago) then local councils dealing with applications may make relevant enquiries, including asking the DWP or HMRC for information, or contacting previous employers or landlords, but should not assume that the principal has died or left the UK simply because of a lack of information.
 Homelessness case law, reiterated by the English Code of Guidance for local authorities on how to carry out their homelessness duties (para 6.15) and by the Welsh Code of Guidance (pdf - para 12.23), establishes that the 'benefit of the doubt' lies with the applicant in such cases.